 "Precious treasure and oil are in a wise man's dwelling, but a foolish man devours it."
 Proverbs 21:20 ESV

 This Proverb points out our tendency our temptation as humans to use up all our resources in the present.
 Why do we do that?
 It’s just easier!
 It’s easier to buy one more trinket on Amazon than to put money away for the future.
-Be like the wise man.
+Be like the wise man: save and invest for the days ahead.

 Verse 2: Store up During the Good Times